edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 author:
   name: Quincy Conley, Ph.D.
 image: blog/2019/2019-04-03-future-of-augmented-reality-hero.jpg
-excerpt: "Here's what we can expect when it comes to augmented reality in corporate training in the years to come, along with examples of ways it's already being used today."
+excerpt: "Here's what we can expect when it comes to augmented reality in corporate training in the years to come, along with examples of how it's already being used today."
 related: false
 ---

 Augmented reality (AR) is well on its way of being considered a mainstream technology that will soon become part of our everyday lives.
 It's already begun to change how marketing, advertising, and entertainment industries operate.
-Despite the growing attention given to the potential of AR, I feel like it's potential in the workplace has yet to be realized.
-Here's what we can expect when it comes to augmented reality in corporate training in the years to come, along with examples of ways it's already being used today.
+Despite the growing attention given to the potential of AR, I feel like its potential in the workplace has yet to be realized.
+Here's what we can expect when it comes to augmented reality in corporate training in the years to come, along with examples of how it's already being used today.

 ## What is augmented reality (AR)?